 My philosophy is really a serious bias about therapy:

-• It can and should be a happy process.
+• Let's get back to the brand of therapy for everyone who walks through the door. it can and should be a happy process.
 You should feel better after you see a

 therapy doc, even after the first visit.